The GCS Associate Programme

 - Demonstrate competence in managing the administrative tasks associated with counselling work.

-Applicants may be asked to attend an interview.
+Applicants will be asked to attend an interview.

 Conditions of acceptance

 On accepting an offer of a place on the programme the associate will be required to pay a registration fee of £100 which is a non-returnable deposit deducted from the course fee.

 The balance is payable either in full at the start of the course or in three termly payments, payable at the beginning of each term for which a £35 surcharge will be added.